- £618 per week

 Set in an area of outstanding natural beauty, Albion Studio is close to a glorious river, and is wonderfully located for exploring the Suffolk Heritage Coast.

-About the Property: Albion House Studio has been recently refurbished to create an incredibly spacious and utterly delightful holiday home for two people.
-The bedroom has a super king, zip and link single bed/s and charming little balcony - ideal for al fresco breakfasts).
+About the Property: Albion House Studio is an incredibly spacious and utterly delightful holiday home for two people.
+The bedroom has a super king, zip and link single bed/s and charming little balcony - ideal for al-fresco breakfasts).

 The ground floor kitchen/dining room includes a very well-equipped, fully-fitted galley kitchen and attractive dining table overlooking the garden.
 The first floor sitting room has a small balcony with cafe style table and two chairs.
 The large en suite bedroom has windows on two sides, offering far reaching views of the countryside with the Snape Maltings and the river in the distance.
 There is both an en suite bathroom and a separate shower, wash basin and w.c.
 A further flight of stairs takes guests to the 'quiet' room; a studio, writing room or just somewhere for quiet contemplation.